bachm44/Predict-Code-Changes/README.md

     * <b>config</b> : Basic configuration for data path and models.
 Reduce the number of multiple runs here if you want the results fast.
 Change which project to run models on.

+    * <b>DNN model</b>: Contains the DNN model we built to find the best classifier for change prediction.
     * <b>Feature calculator</b>: Calculates feature sets from raw data created after mining.
     * <b>Feature calculator for Fan</b>: Calculates feature for state-of-the-art work by